Bitvis VIP Specification Coverage

 finalize_req_cov()

 This procedure ends the requirement coverage process in a test.
-If alert status is OK - it appends the following line to the partial coverage file: ‘SUMMARY, <Testcase name>, PASS’ If alert status is not OK - it appends the following line to the partial coverage file: ‘SUMMARY, <Testcase name>, FAIL’ This line is used later by the run_spec_cov.py script.
+If alert status is OK - it appends the following line to the Partial Coverage file: ‘SUMMARY, <Testcase name>, PASS’ If alert status is not OK - it appends the following line to the Partial Coverage file: ‘SUMMARY, <Testcase name>, FAIL’ This line is used later by the run_spec_cov.py script.
 If the simulation never reached this command, e.g. if failed, then no summary line is written - indicating FAIL:

 finalize_req_cov(VOID)